|

 work of art into the hands of a child.
 What happens if (when) he drops it?
 What child wants to contend with having

-required.
+hands required.
 Musicians can cover their sneezes and the instrument won't fall.
 They can

 leave the instrument attached to their person rather than leaving it on a chair (or on the floor!).
 You'll